deepflame/OpenSong/Readme.txt

-README for OpenSong V1.0 Beta 2 BL10
+README for OpenSong V1.0 Beta 2 BL12
-7 April 2006
+11 September 2006

-Beta 2 BL10 is an update to the March release.
-This release fixes several high-priority bugs in printing and song display.
-See the changelog for full details.
+Beta 2 BL12 is an update to the April Baselevel 10 release.
+This release is focused on fixing the issues reported through the SourceForge bug tracking system.
+There are a small number of incidental feature updates that could be added without significant effort.

 There are three ZIP files as part of this release:

-* Beta2-10-Src.zip contains the RealBasic .rb file, the new English language file, the Images subdirectory with all the .jpg files that are part of the project, and a changelog for the language file.
+* Beta2-12-Src.zip contains the RealBasic .rb file, the new English language file, the Images subdirectory with all the .jpg files that are part of the project, and a changelog for the language file.

-* Beta2-10-Win.zip contains the Windows executable program, the English language file and the changelog.
+* Beta2-12-Win.zip contains the Windows executable program, the English language file and the changelog.

-* Beta2-10-OSX.zip contains the Macintosh OS X executable program, the English language file and the changelog.
+* Beta2-12-OSX.dmg contains the Macintosh OS X executable program, the English language file and the changelog.

 THIS IS VERY IMPORTANT: